This post contains affiliate links.

 Moreover, the extra-wide tires also add to the beauty of this off-road monster.
 It's not the largest or sportiest ride-on car out there, but its appearance is bound to thrill any little adventurer.
 The hidden storage compartment also makes the Dune Racer an ideal option for children, especially when they want to show it off to friends.

 Ideal Age for the Power Wheels Dune Racer

 Ride-on cars usually come with age recommendations.
-The Power Wheels Dune Racer is meant for children between 3-7 years.
+The Power Wheels Dune Racer is meant for boys and girls between 3-7 years.
 While a younger child can also use the Dune Racer, it is highly advisable to let him or her ride indoors for safety purposes.
 The rule of thumb is to limit the outdoor usage of the Dune Racer when dealing with young toddlers.

 For children aged 3-4, try to make use of the high-speed lock since it's parent-controlled.
 This will allow you to limit the dune racer's maximum speed to just 2.5mph, thereby enhancing your child's safety during play.